redding/cli.rb/README.md

 There is no install, no dependency to manage.
 Just copy in `cli.rb` (<60 loc) to your project and use it.

 It does no validations or handling.
-It only parses the options from the arguments and provides readers for them
+It only parses the options and builds an arguments list.
+It raises exceptions on errors.
+You define your own handling.

 ## Notes